tnichols217/notes/CSDS 391/W/W2-tln32.md

 ## a

-I would likely choose a local search for
+I would likely choose a local search for CSPs, as they are fast and efficient at solving to find a solution to a problem.
+The constraints would be that words must fill the length of the cavity, one box can only contain a single letter